marasmadwa/Beer-app/README.md

-# Beer-app
+Beer-app

-This app will help you to find the beer you like.
-The app use API : https://punkapi.com/documentation/v2
+This app will help you find the beer you like.
+The app use API : https://punkapi.com/documentation/v2.

-## Instalation
+Installation

-To install type this command:
+Run console and install dependecies by typing command below in second beer-app directory:

-`npm install`
+npm install

 and run App by typing:

-`npm start`
+npm start

-## The App will be ready soon! :)
+The app is ready to go ! :)